-NOTE: Human Physiology equivalent to BIOL 260 may be taken during the first semester of the program.
+NOTE: Human Physiology equivalent to BIOL 260 must be completed prior to or by the end of the first semester of the program.

 Communication in the healthcare setting is vital to effective patient and colleague interaction.
-The AS Degree requires completion of Composition English (ENGL 100 or ENGL 105) and Intermediate Algebra (MATH 120) or Path to Statistics (MATH 190).
+The AS Degree requires completion of Composition English (ENGL 100 or ENGL 105) and a college-level Intermediate Algebra course, or higher.
 It is advised to complete these requirements prior to application to the program.

-All courses must be taken in sequence.
-Credit may be given for previous coursework.
+Credit may be given for previous comparable coursework.
 A minimum grade of "C" is required in all Anesthesia Technology courses and prerequisites.

 Prior to starting classes, students admitted to the program are required to complete a satisfactory physical examination, immunization documentation verifying freedom of communicable disease, a social security referenced background check, and drug test.

 |ANST 400||Professional Aspects of Anesthesia Technology||2 units|